Online Cosmetology Schools

 Online Continuing Education for Beauty Professionals

-State-required continuing education courses are typically related to subjects like health, sanitation, or safety and environmental laws, regulations, and guidelines.
+State-required continuing education courses are typically related to health, sanitation, safety and environmental laws, regulations, and guidelines.

-Many cosmetologists voluntarily complete additional online beauty courses from time to time in order to better serve their clientele and keep their expertise current.
-For example, many existing professionals take short courses related to the latest hairstyles, new skin or facial treatments, trendy nail art, fresh marketing strategies, and more.
+Many cosmetologists choose to complete additional online beauty courses periodically.
+Continued training allows them to better serve their clientele and keep their expertise current.
+For example, many existing professionals take short courses related to the latest hairstyles, new skin or facial treatments, trendy nail art, new marketing strategies, and more.

 * Length of training information is based on a combination of information from the Occupational Outlook Handbook, the U.S. Department of Education, and a wide sampling of relevant program lengths from about 30 individual school websites.
 They are a mix of public, private non-profit, and private for-profit institutions.